CSchoel/arbitrary-but-fixed/_drafts/jshell-exceptions.md

 |        at (#1:1)
 ```

-The exception says the exception occurred on line one, but in the multiline snippet that we entered, the error that caused the exception is actually on line three.
+The message says the exception occurred on line one, but in the multiline snippet that we entered, the error that caused the exception is actually on line three.

 Funny enough, a single additional newline "fixes" this problem, but I have yet to find any consistent pattern when this error occurs and when it does not.